Utkarssh11/CodeClauseInternship_LibraryManagementSystem/README.md

 ## Contributing

-Contributions to the Integrated Library System (ILS) project are welcome!
+Contributions to the  Library System project are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.